EcoExtreML/STEMMUS_SCOPE/CONTRIBUTING.md

 # Contributing guidelines

-This repository includes the MATLAB codes of STEMMUS-SCOPE model.
+This repository includes the MATLAB source code of the STEMMUS-SCOPE model.
 We welcome any kind of contributions to our software, from simple comment or question to a full [pull request](https://help.github.com/articles/about-pull-requests/).
 Please read and follow our contributing guidelines.